mahdi-shafiei/sbgm/paper/paper.md

 <!-- problems in cosmology, need for SBI -->

-The software we present, `sbgm`, is designed to be used by researchers in machine learning and the natural sciences for fitting diffusion models with a suite of custom architectures for their tasks.
+The software we present, `sbgm`, is designed to be used by researchers in machine learning and the natural sciences for fitting diffusion models with a suite of custom architectures for their research.
 These models can be fit easily with multi-accelerator training and inference within the code.
 Typical use cases for these kinds of generative models are emulator approaches [@emulating], simulation-based inference  [@sbi], field-level inference [@field_level_inference] and general inverse problems [@inverse_problem_medical; @Remy; @Feng2023; @Feng2024] (e.g. image inpainting [@sde] and denoising [@ambientdiffusion; @blinddiffusion]).
 This code allows for seemless integration of diffusion models to these applications by providing data-generating models with easy conditioning of the data on parameters, classifying variables or other data such as images.
 Furthermore, the implementation in `equinox` [@equinox] guarantees safe integration of `sbgm` with any other sampling libraries (e.g. BlackJAX @blackjax) or `jax` [@jax] based codes.

 <!-- Other domains... audio etc -->